-Elon Musk, whose high-profile companies SpaceX and Tesla have made him a very big star of tech, recognized a friend in the VC scrum, and joined in.
+Elon Musk recognized a friend in the VC scrum, and joined in.

 “The truth?
-It’s stranger than the fiction,” Musk declared, as the large group debated the verisimilitude of the show and also tech versus Hollywood in general.
+Is stranger than the fiction,” Musk said.
 “Most startups are a soap opera, but not that kind of soap opera.”

-“I really feel like Mike Judge has never been to Burning Man, which is Silicon Valley,” opined Musk.
+“I really feel like Mike Judge has never been to Burning Man, which is Silicon Valley,” Musk said.
 “If you haven’t been, you just don’t get it.
 You could take the craziest L.A. party and multiply it by a thousand, and it doesn’t even get fucking close to what’s in Silicon Valley.
 The show didn’t have any of that.”

 “The parties in Silicon Valley are amazing because people don’t care about how they’re perceived socially, which I don’t think Mike [Judge] got.
-Hollywood is a place where people always care about what the public will think of them … and the show felt more like that,” he said.
+Hollywood is a place where people always care about what the public will think of them, and it’s fucking sad, and the show felt more like that,” he said.
 “I’ve lived in Hollywood 12 years, and I’ve never been to a fucking good party.”